 But, for the unlucky few who are involved in a car accident due to another’s distracted driving, a whole new level of stress can be introduced, including lost wages, pain and suffering, and a possible lifetime of injuries or health problems.

-If you have been injured in a car accident due to another’s distracted driving, call an accident lawyer at the Law Offices of Michael Pines.
+If you have been injured in a car accident due to another’s distracted driving, call an accident lawyer at Pines Salomon Injury Lawyers, APC..
 As experienced auto accident attorneys, we can help you recover for your injuries without any out-of-pocket expenses on your behalf.